Voice Messages

 The transcript or fallback text is used internally for dispatch, not echoed to the room as a separate message.

-Multi-agent rooms where the router must choose
+Multi-responder rooms where the router must choose

 The router then posts a normal handoff message such as @home could you help with this?.